Fernando1729/fernando1729/README.md

 ### About Me

-I am a student of Statistics and Data Science at USP (ICMC), I like to solve problems and I am passionate about Data Science.
+I am a student of Statistics and Data Science at USP (ICMC).
+At the moment I'm looking for an internship in São Carlos or something remote related to Data Analysis.

 **Analytical Tools:**